Getting Started with Spot Collection, Active DX Identification, and Analytics

 Double-clicking a Spot Database Entry will convey the entry's callsign, frequency, mode, and grid square to Commander, DXKeeper, DXView, PropView, and/or Pathfinder, enabling them to QSY your transceiver to the appropriate frequency and mode, rotate your antenna, display DX information, prepare to log a QSO, prepare to predict propagation, and/or prepare to seek QSL information.
 If WinWarbler is running,

-Double-clicking a Spot Database Entry whose mode is PSK31, PSK63, PSK125, or RTTY will convey the entry's callsign, frequency, mode, and grid square to WinWarbler, which will populate its QSO Info panel with this information and direct Commander to QSY your transceiver to the appropriate frequency and mode
+With the Digital Mode Application panel's Name set to WinWarbler on the Configuration window's General tab, double-clicking a Spot Database Entry whose mode is PSK31, PSK63, PSK125, or RTTY will convey the entry's callsign, frequency, mode, and grid square to WinWarbler, which will populate its QSO Info panel with this information and direct Commander to QSY your transceiver to the appropriate frequency and mode.
+Configure WinWarbler's Xcvr Mode, Mark Offset, and Optimal Offset settings as described here so that double-clicking on the callsign of a RTTY station will QSY the transceiver to the appropriate frequency for immediate decoding (if the station's Mark frequency was accurately spotted).

 Double-clicking a Spot Database Entry whose mode is CW, SSB, AM, or FM will only convey the entry's callsign, frequency, mode, and grid square to WinWarbler if that mode's box is checked in the Service column in the Actions with Digital Mode Application connection panel on the General tab of SpotCollector's Configuration window